georgiarichards/georgiarichards.github.io/README.md

-# Preventable Deaths Tracker
+# Preventable Deaths Database and Tracker

-This repository contains the code and data for running the Preventable Deaths Tracker: http://preventabledeathstracker.net
+This repository contains the code and data for running the [Preventable Deaths Tracker](http://preventabledeathstracker.net)

 ## Data